emdata-ailab/VANET/README.md

           BOT[1]      |   78.2%   |   95.5    |   97.9    |      *    |
          --------------------------------------------------------------

+Note：
+The 'BOT', which means "bag of tricks" proposed by paper[2].
-Note, with respect to the two branch implementation of the above "VANET+BOT", we adopted the first 6 layers of the official resnet50 as the shared_conv network, the remaining two layers as the branch_conv network.There are also instructions in the corresponding code when you use.
+With respect to the two branch implementation of the above "VANET+BOT", we adopted the first 6 layers of the official resnet50 as the shared_conv network, the remaining two layers as the branch_conv network.There are also instructions in the corresponding code when you use.

 Also, four type data's(similar-view_same-id, similar-view_different-id, different-view_different-id, different-view_same-id) distribution are drawn based on paper's aspect.